 Should I always call my own insurance company after an accident?

 Not always.
 If you are involved in a not at fault accident the best thing to do is get the other party's insurance carrier to accept liability and pay for your damages directly.
-Any activity on your insurance policy, even in an accident where you are not responsible can affect your insurance.
+Any activity on your insurance policy, even in an accident where you are not responsible can affect your rate.
 If you use the other party's insurance carrier that accident will not show on your own CLUE report.
 Obviously if you are hit by an uninsured driver then you will have to get your own carrier involved to pay for the damages to your car.
 But be smart.
 We advise clients if they can to call us to review an accident before we start submitting claims.

 I'm buying my first car but nobody wants to give me a quote.
 Why?